brendt/stitcher.io/src/content/blog/2019-05-30-a-project-at-spatie.md

 Domain code holds all business logic and is used by the application layer.
 If you want to dive further into this topic, you can read about it [here](*/blog/organise-by-domain).

-The following graph shows how application- and domain code relate to each other:
+The following graph shows how application and domain code relate to each other:

 ![](/resources/img/blog/project-stats/domain-v-application.png)